jason-dour/diceprob/README.md

 }
 ```

-From there you can calculate the combinations, probabilities, et al.
+From there you can calculate the outcomes, distribution, probabilities, et al.

 ``` golang
 dize.Calculate()